Human rights in Denmark: European Convention on Human Rights

 The European Convention on Human Rights (ECHR) is a treaty that was ratified by 47 member states of the Council of Europe on 3 September 1953.
 The aim of the treaty is to both "protect the rule of law" and to endorse democracy in Europe.
 The European Convention was the first treaty to provide institutional means of supervising and enforcing human rights across Europe.
 To achieve this, the convention established two enforcement measures - the European Commission of Human Rights and the European Court of Human Rights.

 Although ratified in 1953, the convention was not incorporated in Danish law until 29 April 1992.
 As a result of its incorporation in domestic law, courts of Denmark have a duty to enforce the convention.
 The European Convention on Human Rights is the only treaty concerning human rights in Danish law at present.
-Significant civil and political rights that are guaranteed by the European Convention on Human Rights include the right to liberty, right to a fair trial, freedom of thought, conscience and religion and freedom of expression.
+Significant civil and political rights that are guaranteed by the European Convention on Human Rights include the right to liberty, right to a fair trial, freedom of thought, freedom of conscience and freedom of religion and freedom of expression.